Hmrinal/chatbot1/README.md

 ![Variables Obtained](variable_explorer.png)

 ![Example Output](output.png)
 - An example of how the output will appear is shown here.
+This is done by voice recognition using microphone.
 ## Dependencies

 - Python